Post-BSN to DNP Admission

 - Employment verification is required.

 - Proof of American Heart Association Level C (2 person-BLS) CPR certification.

 - Three professional letters of recommendation that can address your nursing experience and expertise.
 Forms in the online application are acceptable, or you can attach three letters of recommendation to the application.

 - A personal statement of intent is required and should describe the applicant’s interest in obtaining the degree or certificate for which the applicant has applied.
 The statement should include content depicting academic and professional experiences predictive of future success in graduate school and the ability to impact the profession upon completion of the graduate nursing program.
-Applicants for the post-BSN-DNP and post-MSN-DNP programs will need to include a topic of interest that you consider appropriate for a future DNP project.
+Applicants for the post-BSN to DNP and post-MSN to DNP programs will need to include a topic of interest that you consider appropriate for a future DNP project.
 The statement will be evaluated for clarity of thought, writing style and grammar/syntax and to identify faculty mentors.

 - The admission process may include a phone interview